Fundamental error: Errors affecting fundamental rights

 Courts often review questions of whether a fundamental error occurred in post-conviction proceedings, such as a direct appeal, the writ of habeas corpus or the writ of coram nobis.
 Fundamental error, as a rule, is an extremely difficult claim to succeed in an appeal.
 Congress and state legislatures may enact regulations on these proceeding, such as time limits for the filing post-conviction motions, in efforts to reduce judicial caseloads.
 In Murray v.
 Carrier, the Supreme Court ruled that the concept of fundamental error applies to those cases in which the defendant was probably ... actually innocent."
-The Court then specified that "in an extraordinary case, where a constitutional violation has probably resulted in the conviction of one who is actually innocent, a federal habeas court may grant the writ even in the absence of a showing of cause for the procedural default."
+The Court then specified that "in an extraordinary case, where a constitutional violation has probably resulted in the conviction of one who is actually innocent, a federal habeas court may grant the writ even in the absence of a showing of cause for the procedural default".

-A petitioner may lose their chance to claim a violation of his or her Fundamental rights if there is a procedural default on the claim.
+A petitioner may lose the chance to claim a violation of their Fundamental rights if there is a procedural default on the claim.
 Some procedural defaults include intentionally waiving their right to make the claim, or not filing the claim in a timely manner.
 If state courts provide adequate means of challenging federal fundamental errors, then a procedural default may not be appealed to a federal court.
 However, if state courts do not provide adequate means of challenging the errors, then a federal court has jurisdiction to hear the claim.
 The Supreme Court held in Coleman v.
 Thompson that a petitioner who failed to comply with a timeliness requirement in a state court could nevertheless plead their claims on the merits in federal court if the petitioner could show that "failure to consider the claims [would] result in a fundamental miscarriage of justice."